EXCLUSIVE-NY targets Commerzbank employees in sanctions accord -sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, Sept 29 New York's financial regulator wants some Commerzbank AG employees to be fired as part of a settlement over allegations the German lender improperly processed transactions with Iran and other countries facing U.S. sanctions, according to people familiar with the matter.
+NEW YORK, Sept 29 New York's financial regulator wants Commerzbank to fire some of its employees as part of a settlement to resolve investigations into its dealings with Iran and other countries under U.S. sanctions, sources familiar with the matter said.

-Commerzbank is nearing an agreement to pay some $650 million to U.S. authorities over sanctions-related violations, with almost half going to the regulator, New York's Department of Financial Services, Reuters has reported.
+Germany's second-biggest lender has been close to agreeing to pay $650 million to U.S. authorities over sanctions-related violations, with almost half going to the regulator, New York's Department of Financial Services, Reuters has reported.

+The bank is also being investigated by the Manhattan U.S. attorney for alleged lax money laundering controls, sources familiar with the matter said, who do not want to be named as the issue is private.

+U.S. officials are considering a single settlement to resolve the sanctions probe and the money laundering investigation, although this may lead to a delay and higher penalties, they added.

-In Commerzbank's case, the department directed the bank to take steps to terminate a handful of employees who engaged in misconduct, one source said.
-The source did not reveal the names of executives who may face punishment.
+In Commerzbank's case, the department directed the bank to fire a handful of employees who engaged in misconduct, one source said, without revealing any names.

-It is also unclear whether the employees will be dismissed or be disciplined in other ways, sources said, in part due to Germany's strong labor laws and how long ago the alleged misdeeds took place.
+It is also unclear whether the employees will be dismissed or be disciplined in other ways, the sources said, in part due to Germany's strong labour laws and how long ago the alleged misdeeds took place.

+Several people familiar with Commerzbank said that the lender is bracing for a substantial Iran-related charge, but has already made provision for it.

+"Commerzbank has tried to be a bit extra cautious," one of the people said, adding that he did not expect the lender to put more money aside.

 Matthew Anderson, a spokesman for the New York regulator, did not return calls for comment.
 Margarita Thiel, a spokeswoman for Commerzbank, declined comment.

-For months, Benjamin Lawsky, superintendent of the department, has said it is necessary to do more than penalize institutions for wrongdoing.
+For months, Benjamin Lawsky, superintendent of the department, has said it is necessary to do more than penalise institutions for wrongdoing.

 "If you're not holding individuals accountable, you're not going to get the full effects of deterrence," the regulator reiterated at an event in lower Manhattan last week.